mwakazi-dev/mwakazi-dev/README.md

 🧪 **Lately into...**

 These days you'll find me deep into modern web architectures, AI, and prompt engineering, crafting seamless applications using Next.js, TypeScript, React Native, and LLMs.
 Whether it's building a personal project aimed at solving real challenges across Africa or optimizing performance for large-scale applications — I'm always building something fun and practical.

+---

+🤝 **I believe in...**

+* Building with purpose ⚙️
+* Lifting others while I grow 🧑🏾‍🏫
+* Experimenting like a developer, shipping like an engineer 🚀